TLINDEN/epuppy/CONTRIBUTING.md

 The idea behind this  project is to build a small TUI  tool to be able to just take a look into some  epub file without the need to leave the shell.
-And  it had to be  fast enough to  just peak into an  ebook.
-It should be small, fast and easy to understand.
+It has to be fast enough  to just peak into an ebook and should be small and easy to understand.

 There will be no GUI, no web interface, no public API of some sort, no builtin interpreter.
 It is not intended  to build a full  blown ebook